Greatest Hits 1972–1978: Content

 The compilation brings together all the band's charting UK singles between 1972 and 1978 and is the first to include the band's recordings both with UK Records and Mercury.

-"Rubber Bullets", "Life Is a Minestrone" and "Art for Art's Sake" are presented in single edited forms.
+"Rubber Bullets" and "Life Is a Minestrone" are presented in new edits, while "The Dean and I" and "Art for Art's Sake" are presented in single edited forms.

 The cover art for the album was designed by Storm Thorgerson.

 Release and reception

 The album was released in 1979 and was intended as a stop-gap between albums, whilst Eric Stewart recovered from his car accident that temporary halted the band's activity.
 The album was a big success, reaching No. 5 in the UK charts.
 A single was released alongside, coupling 10cc biggest hit "I'm Not in Love" with "For You and I" from the Bloody Tourists album.
 The single failed to chart.

+All the tracks from the compilation were later included on the 1997 compilation The Very Best of 10cc.

 The album was reissued as part of the 2017 During After – The Best of 10cc and Beyond compilation album and Before During After – The Story of 10cc box set.